FIRST DAY ATTENDANCE POLICY:

 Examples of cheating and plagiarism in DESIGN 166 include (but are not limited to):

-- Using another person’s photographs, drawings or illustrations in your projects.
+—Using another person’s photographs, drawings or illustrations in your projects.
 You may NOT use stock photography or creative commons material (for example, icons from The Noun Project).
 Your 166 projects must be made ENTIRELY BY YOU during this quarter; you cannot reuse photographs that were taken prior to this class.

-Getting help is not cheating or plagiarism.
+However, getting help is not cheating or plagiarism!
 For example, you are encouraged to:

-We do encourage you to look at design work in order to get general ideas that you substantially adapt.
+We encourage you to look at design work in order to get general ideas that you subsequently adapt.
 Designers do commonly get “inspired” from other designers’ work.
-The key is to make any design idea your own through substantial adaptation.
-For example, it’s perfectly fine to see a pattern of dots on something—a dress, a painting—and be inspired to use dots on your own project (a book cover).
-However, the book cover should use those dots in a unique way to communicate your own vision.
+The key is to make any design idea your own through substantial revision.
+For example, it’s perfectly fine to see a pattern of dots on something—a dress, a painting—and be inspired to use dots on your own project.
+However, your projects should use those dots in a unique way to communicate your own vision.
 The dots should not be a mirror image/exact copy of the original inspiration.

 Process for Addressing Academic Misconduct